- What should I do if I think I have hereditary ovarian cancer?

 Some women find it helpful to have an explanation for why they developed ovarian cancer.
-However, there will be other implications for you if you are identified as having a hereditary cancer risk as you will have an increased risk of developing other cancers.
-In the case of the BRCA1 or BRCA2 genes you will have a higher risk of developing breast cancer (in comparison to the general population).
+However, there will be other implications for you if you're identified as having a hereditary cancer risk as you will have an increased risk of developing other cancers.
+In the case of the BRCA1 or BRCA2 genes you'll have a higher risk of developing breast cancer (in comparison to the general population).
 Your options for managing this risk will depend on your current cancer diagnosis and treatment.
 The results of genetic testing may also have implications for your ovarian cancer treatment.

 Women with a BRCA1 or BRCA2 gene mutation have a high risk of developing breast and ovarian cancer and men may have an increased risk of developing prostate cancer and male breast cancer.
 There may also be a small increased risk of pancreatic cancer for men and women who carry BRCA2 gene mutations.